Windows 10 official accessibility upgrade offer expired on December 31, 2017.

-Since the introduction of Windows 8 Microsoft moved many of the Control Panel items to Windows Settings.
+Since the introduction of Windows 8 Microsoft has moved some of the Control Panel items to Settings.
 This process has continued with Windows 10 moving Windows Update to the Update and Security section of Settings.
 Eventually, Microsoft tells us, it hopes to move all of the important Control Panel items to Settings with future updates to Windows 10.

-However, right now there are still quite a few of the original Control Panel items remaining, but since there is no longer a link in the new Windows 10 Start Menu to the Control Panel how do we get to it?
+However, right now there are still quite a few of the original Control Panel items remaining, but there is no longer a link in the new Windows 10 Start Menu to the Control Panel, so how do we get to it?

 Get to the Control Panel

 In Windows 10 privacy has become a most talked-about issue because of the inquisitiveness of Cortana and also because of the default privacy settings.
-If you value your privacy and do not wish for Windows to always send your location and some of your personal info back to Microsoft you may wish to change some of the settings in the Privacy section of Windows Settings.
+If you value your privacy and do not wish for Windows to always send your location and some of your telemetry info back to Microsoft you may wish to change some of the settings.

-Rather than listing all of the settings you can change to insure your privacy it might be easier to surf to this very informative page at PC World Magazine.
-The author lists all of the privacy settings you can change to ensure that your personal information remains personal on your PC rather than semi-public.
+To be certain you've gotten them all you can also go to this very informative page at PC World Magazine.
+The author lists all of the privacy settings you can change to ensure that your personal information remains personal on your PC rather than being sent to Microsoft.